Airy wave theory: Description

 The waves propagate along the water surface with the phase speed c_{p}:

 The angular wavenumber k and frequency ω are not independent parameters (and thus also wavelength λ and period T are not independent), but are coupled.
 Surface gravity waves on a fluid are dispersive waves – exhibiting frequency dispersion – meaning that each wavenumber has its own frequency and phase speed.

 Note that in engineering the wave height H – the difference in elevation between crest and trough – is often used:

 valid in the present case of linear periodic waves.

 Underneath the surface, there is a fluid motion associated with the free surface motion.
 While the surface elevation shows a propagating wave, the fluid particles are in an orbital motion.
-Within the framework of Airy wave theory, the orbits are closed curves: circles in deep water, and ellipses in finite depth—with the ellipses becoming flatter near the bottom of the fluid layer.
+Within the framework of Airy wave theory, the orbits are closed curves: circles in deep water and ellipses in finite depth—with the circles dying out before reaching the bottom of the fluid layer, and the ellipses becoming flatter near the bottom of the fluid layer.
 So while the wave propagates, the fluid particles just orbit (oscillate) around their average position.
 With the propagating wave motion, the fluid particles transfer energy in the wave propagation direction, without having a mean velocity.
 The diameter of the orbits reduces with depth below the free surface.
 In deep water, the orbit's diameter is reduced to 4% of its free-surface value at a depth of half a wavelength.

 In a similar fashion, there is also a pressure oscillation underneath the free surface, with wave-induced pressure oscillations reducing with depth below the free surface – in the same way as for the orbital motion of fluid parcels.